hayhay33/950/project/pdr.md

 Cite your sources!
 You will be (and should be) doing some research to justify your decision making, and this means showing where you got your information from.
 This is not only required for academic integrity, but also an important step to showing where your justification actually came from (and will help a lot with getting sufficient detail for this project).
 Good sources include NASA documentation, company spec sheets, and research, but many other reliable sources are also useful.

 Feedback during PDR is going to be extremely valuable for your final product.
 The better prepared you are for PDR, the more useful feedback you’re going to get and your final product will be far more thorough, feasible, and polished.

+There is a requirement for providing peer feedback on at least three other teams' PDRs.
+See the Canvas assignment for PDR Peer Review for the survey link to complete this.